-Rick Lindquist is Zane Benefits' President and CEO.
-Lindquist is a frequent speaker and reference for his expertise on consumerized employee benefits, tax and health policy, and the Affordable Care Act.
-He is the co-author of The End of Employer-Provided Health Insurance (Wiley 2014) and has been featured in numerous publications including The New York Times, Bloomberg, PBS, and Inc..
-Rick joined Zane Benefits as its thirteenth employee in 2007 and took over as President in 2011.
+Rick Lindquist is President and CEO of Zane Benefits.
+Lindquist is a frequent speaker and reference for his expertise on personalized employee benefits, tax and health policy, and the Affordable Care Act.
+He is the co-author of The End of Employer-Provided Health Insurance (Wiley 2014) and has been featured in numerous publications including The New York Times, Bloomberg, PBS, and Inc. Rick joined Zane Benefits as its thirteenth employee in 2007 and took over as President in 2011.
 Rick received a B.S. in Economics and a B.A. in Computer Science from Duke University.

 Chris Hansen is Zane Benefits’ Chief Technology Officer.
 Prior to joining Zane Benefits, Chris was a Senior Software Architect at Experticity where he helped set the direction for the company's technology offerings and evolved the technical infrastructure for future growth and expansion.
 Prior to Experticity, Chris held various software development roles at Overstock.com.
 In his 7 years with Overstock.com, Chris led software development teams on mission-critical projects and was a leader on the Software Architecture team in helping evaluate and integrate new technologies into the enterprise.
 Chris also served on the board for the Utah Java User Group from 2009 to 2014.
 Chris received his B.S. in Computer Science from the University of Utah.